How to succeed as the leader of a distributed team?

 In a physical office, your team has the luxury of knowing you and their teammates are available when onsite.
 If your team doesn’t already have policies for knowing how and when it is okay to contact you (and each other), it’s a good time to make those boundaries explicit.

-You also need to ensure that your team is able to navigate the additional pressures and responsibilities they face during this crisis.
-With school closures in effect, for example, the parents on your team will need extra time to ensure their children are set up for the day — and depending on their kids’ ages, interruptions are likely to happen from time to time.
+You also need to ensure that your team is able to navigate a more flexible working day.
+The parents on your team will need extra time to ensure their children are set up for the day — and depending on their kids’ ages, interruptions are likely to happen from time to time.
 Consider revisiting your concept of ‘business hours’: the work schedule you previously followed may be too restrictive to currently support a healthy work-life balance.

 Check In Early and Often